wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

-    Section 24N: inserted, on 6 September 2010, by [section 7][238] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+    Section 24N: inserted, on 6 September 2010, by [section 7][239] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).

 ##### 24O Part 2B temporary databank

 *   There may be maintained (whether in computerised form or otherwise), by or on behalf of the Police, a database of DNA profiles derived from bodily samples taken under this Part.

-    Section 24O: inserted, on 6 September 2010, by [section 7][238] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).
+    Section 24O: inserted, on 6 September 2010, by [section 7][239] of the Criminal Investigations (Bodily Samples) Amendment Act 2009 (2009 No 46).

 ##### 24P Information that may be kept on Part 2B temporary databank

-*   A DNA profile derived from a bodily sample taken under this Part may be stored on a Part 2B temporary databank only if---
+*   (1) A DNA profile derived from a bodily sample taken under this Part may be stored on a Part 2B temporary databank only if---

-    *   (a) the person from whom the bodily sample was taken has been charged with the triggering offence, or a related relevant offence; and
+    *   (a) the person from whom the bodily sample was taken has been charged with the triggering offence, or a related offence; and

     *   (b) circumstances have not yet arisen where---